skoona/SknServices/README.md

 ##Installation
 ---

-You will need to install PostGreSQL, and add/edit database credentials:
+You will need to install PostGreSQL, and add/edit PostgreSQL credentials:

     config/settings.yml,
     config/settings/development.yml or create and edit config/settings/development.local.yml
     config/settings/test.yml or create and edit config/settings/test.local.yml

-It might be helpful to set these environment parms too:
+It might be helpful to set these environment params too:

     export COVERAGE=true
     export JRUBY='--server --debug'
-    export BUNDLE_PATH='vendor/bundle'
+    export BUNDLE_PATH='vendor/bundle'     Note: use of rvm wipes out all these values, you may need to reset them

 The default Ruby for this package is JRuby-9.0.4.0.
 If you want to use a different version of ruby; Edit